deliberate-programming/training-room/README.md

 **What DProg is adding to DPrac is a method to work in a focused way on a certain area of improvement and reflect on the experience.
 For that purpose DProg is employing some tools for automatic observation of one's progress while working on a task.**

 * Git serves as the "flight recorder" logging all thoughts materializing in files.
-* A small tool called `dp-record` is used to trigger Git to record recent file changes.
+* A small tool called `dp-record` is used to trigger Git to record recent file changes as well as screenshots.
-* Optionally a tool to take periodic screenshots and add them as files to the Git repo.

 See the [setup documentation for details](.doc/setup.md)